 Mr. Gilman serves as our independent lead director.
 Mr. Gilman is the Founder, Chairman and Chief Executive Officer of TSX-listed Queen's Road Capital Investment Ltd. ("QRC"), a leading financier to the global resource sector.
-From 2011 to 2019, Mr. Gilman was the Chairman and Chief Executive Officer of CEF Holdings Ltd. ("CEF Holdings"), a global mining investment company owned 50% by the Canadian Imperial Bank of Commerce ("CIBC") and 50% by CK Hutchison Holdings Ltd., the Hong Kong listed flagship company of Mr. Li Ka-shing.
+Previously, Mr. Gilman served as the Chairman and Chief Executive Officer of CEF Holdings Ltd. ("CEF Holdings"), a global mining investment company owned 50% by the Canadian Imperial Bank of Commerce ("CIBC") and 50% by CK Hutchison Holdings Ltd., the Hong Kong listed flagship company of Mr. Li Ka-shing.
 Prior to joining CEF Holdings, Mr. Gilman was the Vice Chairman of CIBC World Markets Inc., the investment banking subsidiary of CIBC.
 He was previously the Managing Director and Head of the Asia Pacific Region at CIBC for 10 years, where he was responsible for all of CIBC's activities across Asia.
 Mr. Gilman, a mining engineer, also co-founded CIBC's Global Mining Group.
 During his 26 years with CIBC, he ran the mining teams in Canada, Australia and Asia and worked in its Toronto, Sydney, Perth, Shanghai and Hong Kong offices.
 Mr. Gilman has acted as advisor to the largest mining companies in the world, including BHP, Rio Tinto, Anglo American, Noranda Inc., Falconbridge Ltd., Sumitomo Corporation, China Minmetals Corporation, Jinchuan and Zijin, and has been responsible for some of the largest equity capital markets financings in Canadian mining history.
 He obtained a Bachelor of Science in mining engineering from Queen's University and an MBA from the Ivey Business School at Western University.
 Mr. Gilman is Chairman of the International Advisory Board of Western University and a member of the Dean's Advisory board of Laurentian University.

 Chairman and Chief Executive Officer of QRC, a resource-focused investment company listed on the TSX, since January 2020.
-Chairman and Chief Executive Officer of CEF Holdings, a global mining investment holding company, from 2011 to 2019.